CGDeer/UA-ResearchComputing-Data-Visualization.github.io/README.md

 ## Video Reconstruction from tracking data
 ### Eye Tracking Simulation
 Data Owner is Dr. Jim Schweigerling and Eddie LaVilla of the University of Arizona Department of Optics.
 Blender simulation of eye position by Christine Deer of the UITS Research Technologies Data Visualization Team.
 Shared with permission.
-* Video ([src](https://drive.google.com/file/d/1v2dpWdCjkt0iwoDJuW7DSlLAFB6_ra6H/view?usp=sharing)) of Blender 2.78 reconstuction of eye tracking data provided by Eddie LaVilla.
-The video can be found here [here](https://youtu.be/KBwWLkjP2QE)
+* Video [google drive video](https://drive.google.com/file/d/1v2dpWdCjkt0iwoDJuW7DSlLAFB6_ra6H/view?usp=sharing) of Blender 2.78 reconstuction of eye tracking data provided by Eddie LaVilla.
+The video can also be found on youtube, here [here](https://youtu.be/KBwWLkjP2QE)

 ## Animated Scientific Methods and Data
 ### MiniLEO methods
-* Video ([src](https://drive.google.com/open?id=1WGMi8AK7sE4virQaHhBqf3DSO7rfkLRi)) of animated methods for the MiniLEO project done at the request of Yadi Wang.
-The video can be found here [here](https://youtu.be/JiZEc-HRubE)
+* Video [google drive video](https://drive.google.com/open?id=1WGMi8AK7sE4virQaHhBqf3DSO7rfkLRi) of animated methods for the MiniLEO project done by Christine Deer at the request of Yadi Wang.
+The video can also be found on youtube, here [here](https://youtu.be/JiZEc-HRubE)

 ### MiniLEO Data Communication
-* Video ([src](https://drive.google.com/open?id=1PCLuDTDSSt1umL0354LJUAia_k3fG9iZ)) of data representation for the MiniLEO project done in collaboration with Yadi Wang.
-The video can be found here [here](https://youtu.be/RdtAxqnKeig)
+* Video [google drive video](https://drive.google.com/open?id=1PCLuDTDSSt1umL0354LJUAia_k3fG9iZ) of data representation for the MiniLEO project done by Christine Deer in collaboration with Yadi Wang.
+The video can also be found on youtube, here [here](https://youtu.be/RdtAxqnKeig)

 ### Geographic Informational support
-* Map ([src](https://drive.google.com/open?id=1D8BwEFvqallwYyVa8oIskzUo23CoogeP) is a map made by Christine Deer at the behest of Celeste Gonzalez and Jeannine Relly of the University of Arizona (Journalism/School of Governement and Public Policy) using ArcGIS Pro.
+* Map [map](https://drive.google.com/open?id=1D8BwEFvqallwYyVa8oIskzUo23CoogeP) is a map made by Christine Deer at the behest of Celeste Gonzalez and Jeannine Relly of the University of Arizona (Journalism/School of Governement and Public Policy) using ArcGIS Pro.
 The map itself uses the shapefile made by Mark Hoel (used with permission) and data from [link] (https://articulo19.org/periodistasasesinados/).

-##HERD IPEDS Interactive Map of Research Dollars in the Lower 48
+## HERD IPEDS Interactive Map of Research Dollars in the Lower 48
-* Map ([Map](https://drive.google.com/open?id=1WKVrKfr2ZBMxX7XmjoUwnbUUxmoN-RwB)) was made by Christine Deer with help from Cyndy Bresloff at the behest of management.
-Code ([Code])(https://github.com/CGDeer/HERD_Analysis) can be found here.
-Please find the HERD data here: data([Data](https://www.nsf.gov/statistics/srvyherd/), and the IPEDS data here ([Data](https://nces.ed.gov/ipeds/use-the-data)
+* Map [Map](https://drive.google.com/open?id=1WKVrKfr2ZBMxX7XmjoUwnbUUxmoN-RwB) was made by Christine Deer with help from Cyndy Bresloff at the behest of management.
+Code [Code](https://github.com/CGDeer/HERD_Analysis) can be found here.
+Please find the HERD data here: data [Data](https://www.nsf.gov/statistics/srvyherd/), and the IPEDS data here [Data](https://nces.ed.gov/ipeds/use-the-data)

 # Example Video Loops